Man Utd sign Weghorst on loan for rest of season

 "I feel privileged to be joining Manchester United," said Weghorst.

 "I've played against the club in the past and it's a fantastic feeling to now have the chance to pull on the famous red shirt.
-I've seen United's progress under Erik ten Hag this season and can't wait to start playing my part in pushing the team towards its aims.
+I've seen United's progress under Erik ten Hag this season and can't wait to start playing my part in pushing the team towards its aims."

 Weghorst's most recent goal came in a 2-1 win against Kasimpasa on 7 January and after that game he appeared to wave goodbye to Besiktas' fans.

-Weghorst joined Burnley last January in a £12m move from German side Wolfsburg, but only scored twice as the Clarets were relegated from the Premier League to the Championship.
+He joined Burnley last January in a £12m move from German side Wolfsburg, but only scored twice as the Clarets were relegated from the Premier League to the Championship.

-He was part of the Dutch squad at the 2022 World Cup and his two late goals against Argentina levelled their epic World Cup quarter-final at 2-2 before the Netherlands went on to lose on penalties.
+Weghorst was part of the Dutch squad at the 2022 World Cup and his two late goals against Argentina levelled their epic World Cup quarter-final at 2-2 before the Netherlands went on to lose on penalties.

 Manchester United manager Erik ten Hag has added Weghorst to his attacking ranks following the exit of Cristiano Ronaldo.